Safe In-Context Reinforcement Learning

 \section{Ablation Studies}

-In this section, we present our ablation studies on reinforcement pretraining and supervised pretraining, examining shared factors such as context length and model size, as well as specific factors like dataset size for supervised pretraining.
+In this section, we present our ablation studies on SCARED and safe AD, examining shared factors such as context length and model size, as well as specific factors like dataset size for safe AD.
 Our findings reveal distinct sensitivities to these factors.

-Reinforcement pretraining remains largely unaffected by model size, whereas supervised pretraining performance is significantly influenced by model size (See Figures \ref{fig:rl2_abl}.(b) and \ref{fig:sp_abl}.(b)).
-Regarding context length, reinforcement pretraining benefits from longer sequences, while supervised pretraining exhibits degraded performance with longer contexts.
-Conversely, supervised pretraining performs better with shorter context lengths, where reinforcement pretraining struggles (See Figures \ref{fig:rl2_abl}.(a) and \ref{fig:sp_abl}.(a)).
+SCARED remains largely unaffected by model size, whereas safe AD performance is significantly influenced by model size (See Figures \ref{fig:rl2_abl}.(b) and \ref{fig:sp_abl}.(b)).
+Regarding context length, SCARED benefits from longer sequences, while safe AD shows degraded performance with longer contexts.
+Conversely, safe AD performs better with shorter context lengths, where SCARED struggles (See Figures \ref{fig:rl2_abl}.(a) and \ref{fig:sp_abl}.(a)).
 These results indicate that learning long-term credit assignment is more challenging in offline reinforcement learning due to dataset constraints, whereas online learning, with access to environment interactions, manages long-term credit assignment more effectively.
-We also confirm the well-established finding that supervised pretraining is highly sensitive to dataset size, with models failing to learn and exhibiting random behavior on out-of-distribution data when the dataset is small (See Figure \ref{fig:sp_abl}.(c)).
+We also confirm the well-established finding that safe AD is highly sensitive to dataset size, with models failing to learn and exhibiting random behavior on out-of-distribution data when the dataset is small (See Figure \ref{fig:sp_abl}.(c)).